SurSerious/SurSerious.github.io/blunt social inprovement.md

 Grace is for people who still give a shit.
 You?
 You move like every silence is a dare, every glance a challenge.
 Awkwardness isn't real—it's just power waiting to be claimed.
 So take it.
 Mold the conversation like clay, and if it bleeds a little?
 Good.
 That means they're paying attention.

-# *Be clear, confident, and intentional in your speech*
+# *Be clear, confident, and intentional in your speech.*

 Speaking clearly isn't about politeness—it's social warfare.
 Every mumbled word, every hesitant pause is territory surrendered.
 Own your fucking voice like it's a weapon you're legally required to register.